University of Lethbridge Research Fund (ULRF)

 How to Apply:

-The ORIS normally issues a call for proposals in August of each year.
-Submissions for the current round are due by 4:00 p.m. on November 8, 2022.
+Submissions for the current competition are due by 4:00 p.m. on November 1, 2023.
 Late submissions will not be accepted and incomplete applications will be deemed ineligible.

 NOTE: Do not complete the online form until your attachment is complete and ready to be uploaded, as you cannot save the online form for completion at a later date.

 - Completion of the online application form available through the BRIDGE using the Internal Grant Application Form; and

 - The upload of the following elements as a single attachment:

 - Abstract and Key Words (max 1 page);

 - Research Proposal (max 5 pages);

 - CV (max 5 pages);